How much does a funeral cost in Queensland? (2026 guide)

 |---|---|---|

 Brisbane City Council operates three cemeteries: Pinnaroo Memorial Park, Mt Gravatt Cemetery, and Hemmant Cemetery.
-Their fee structures are set by council and publicly available.
+Their fee structures are set by council and published on the council website.
+The Redland figures above are indicative and were drawn from the cemetery's published schedule at the time of our review (June 2026); confirm the current amounts with the operator, as council schedules are revised periodically.

 Regional QLD councils also operate cemeteries, generally at lower prices than Brisbane metro.
 Contact the local council for current fee schedules.